needle-mirror/com.unity.toonshader/Documentation~/Basic.md

 ## Shadow Control Maps
-Textures that dictates the fixed shadows of the material.
+Textures that dictate the fixed shadows of the material.

 ### 1st Shading Position Map
-Specify the position of fixed shadows that falls in 1st shade color areas in UV coordinates. **1st Position Map** : Texture(linear).
+Specifies the position of fixed shadows that fall in 1st shade color areas in UV coordinates. **1st Position Map**: Texture(linear).

 ### 2nd Shading Position Map
-Specify the position of fixed shadows that falls in 2nd shade color areas in UV coordinates. **2nd Position Map** : Texture(linear).
+Specifies the position of fixed shadows that fall in 2nd shade color areas in UV coordinates. **2nd Position Map**: Texture(linear).

 <br><br>